Sankar202221/trading-intelligence-platform/README.md

 ## Why This Project?

-Modern exchanges succeed by understanding user behavior and continuously optimizing the path from discovery to execution.
+Modern cryptocurrency exchanges generate millions of user interactions every day.
+Understanding how users move from asset discovery to trade execution is critical for improving engagement, conversion, and revenue.

-Trading Intelligence Platform demonstrates how product teams use analytics, experimentation, and user insights to improve engagement, increase trading conversion, and make informed product decisions.
+Trading Intelligence Platform demonstrates how product teams leverage analytics, experimentation, and user behavior insights to make informed decisions, prioritize improvements, and drive sustainable product growth.

-The project combines product management, analytics, SQL, dashboarding, and growth strategy into a single platform that mirrors the type of internal tools used by leading crypto exchanges.

 ---

-### Built for Product Managers, Growth Teams, and Exchange Analytics.
+**Built to simulate the analytics and decision-making workflows used by product teams at leading cryptocurrency exchanges.**